 By Seth Kubersky

-Recently, the Walt Disney Company announced plans to purchase 100% ownership of the Disneyland Paris resort in France.
-If news that the Walt Disney Company is not already the sole owner of Disneyland Paris comes as a surprise, you may be interested to know Disney doesn’t completely (or even mostly) own many of the international attractions that bear its name.
+Recently, the Walt Disney Company completed plans to purchase 100% ownership of the Disneyland Paris resort in France.
+If news that the Walt Disney Company was not always the sole owner of Disneyland Paris comes as a surprise, you may be interested to know Disney doesn’t completely (or even mostly) own many of the international attractions that bear its name.
 Here’s is a brief primer on who owns the Disney parks around the world:

 Disneyland Resort (California)